opentoonz/opentoonz_docs/source/using_the_particles_effect.rst

 Particle Generation
 '''''''''''''''''''

 .. _starting_frame:

 Starting Frame
 ~~~~~~~~~~~~~~
 Sets the frame at which the particles generation starts.

-When you need a particles event to start before frame 1, you can set a negative Starting Frame value.
+When you need a particles event to start before frame 1, you can set a *negative* **Starting Frame** value.
 For example if you need at frame 1 a snowfall, you cannot make the event start at frame 1, otherwise you will see only the first generated snowflakes; in this case you can set a negative value, for example -20, so that the snowfall has already evolved for 20 frames before being displayed at frame 1.

-As the Starting Frame is an effect parameter, moving the particles effect column up or down in the Xsheet will not change the starting frame: the parameter itself has to be edited.
+As the Starting Frame is an effect parameter, moving the Particles effect *level* up or down in the Xsheet (or left or right in the Timeline) will not change the actual starting frame: the parameter itself has to be edited.

-.. note:: If the Starting Frame is higher than the first frame where a Birth Rate is set, the former value is used as the starting point of the event.
+.. note:: If the **Starting Frame** is higher than the first frame where a **Birth Rate** is set, the former value is used as the starting point of the event.
 For example if the Starting Frame is 20 and first frame with a positive Birth Rate is frame 15, from frame 15 to 20 no particles will be generated.

 .. _birth_rate:

 Birth Rate
 ~~~~~~~~~~
 Sets the number of particles to be generated in each frame.
 When the value is constant, in each frame the same number of particles will be generated.
-For example if the birth rate at frame 1 is 20, the first frame will contain 20 particles, the second 40, the third 60, and so on.
+For example if the Birth Rate at frame 1 is 20, the first frame will contain 20 particles, the second 40, the third 60, and so on.

-The birth rate value considers also decimal fractions.
+The Birth Rate value considers also decimal numbers.
 For example, if you set the birth rate to 0.2, a particle each five frames will be generated (0.2 multiplied by 5 is equal to 1 particle).

-By animating the birth rate, you can control the quantity of particles in the effect.
-For example if you want only 20 particles starting from frame 1, you need to set a key at frame 1 with the birth rate set to 20, and another key at frame 2 with the birth rate set to 0.
+By animating the Birth Rate, you can control the quantity of particles in the effect.
+For example if you want only 20 particles starting from frame 1, you need to set a key at frame 1 with the Birth Rate set to 20, and another key at frame 2 with the Birth Rate set to 0.

 .. _animation_step:

 Animation Step
 ~~~~~~~~~~~~~~
 Sets the step of the whole particles animation.
-This allows you to match the animation of the particle effect with the animation in the scene, in case the scene uses an animation step different from one.
+This allows you to match the animation of the particle effect with the animation in the scene, in case the scene uses an animation step different from 1.

 .. _random_seed:

 Random Seed
 ~~~~~~~~~~~
 Creates a different particles configuration.
-With the same parameters and the same random seed the particles configuration is always the same; changing the random seed allows you to retain all the set parameters but to change the particles configuration.
-Decimals fractions are not considered.
+With the same parameters values and the same Random Seed the particles configuration is always the same; changing the Random Seed allows you to retain all the set parameters but to change the particles configuration.
+Only integer numbers are considered.

 .. _particle: